Simple to Use

 Exclusive Insulated Top

-All solar ovens utilize sunlight.
+All solar ovens must let in sunlight.
 Most designs lack insulation in the lid resulting in heat loss during extended cooking times.
 The Sport lid is insulated with an innovative, exclusive, 1-inch air gap between the thicker molded lid and the taped on plastic film.

 Tip-over from wind, rough terrain or slope can be a major issue in solar cooking.
 The broad footprint and low center of gravity of the Sport make it aerodynamically and physically stable.